rynonl/go-globe/README.md

 ## Interface
 #### NewDict(keyspace string, logClient LogClient) *Dict
-Creates a new nameme.Dict and returns a pointer to it.
+Creates a new globe.Dict and returns a pointer to it.
 * *keyspace*: The keyspace in which to store data in the underlying log.
 * *logClient*: The log client(see below)